Ayb Educational Foundation: History

 In January 2010, in its first session of the year, the Government of Armenia passed a decree to allocate 6.5 ha land adjacent to the Tbilisi highway in Yerevan to Ayb Educational Foundation for the implementation of the Ayb Learning Hub (Ayb School) project.
 In October 2011, Ayb High School was opened.
-The Ayb Educational Foundation provides scholarships to around 75% of the students admitted to Ayb High School, providing equal opportunities for all the students of Ayb High School.
+The Ayb Educational Foundation provides scholarships to around 75% of the students admitted to Ayb High School.

 In July 2013, the Central Bank of Armenia and the Ayb Educational Foundation signed a cooperation agreement on opening a school in Dilijan equipped with Ayb’s educational technologies.
 In September 2013, the first academic year of the Dilijan Central School started in a temporary location and construction of the main school building was launched.
 The building was opened in September 2015.

-In January 2014, collaborating with the University of Cambridge and University College London Institute of Education, Ayb Educational Foundation started a large-scale national educational initiative – the National Program for Educational Excellence (NPEE).
-Its main instrument – the Araratian Baccalaureate (AB), a globally competitive academic program developed by Ayb was introduced at Ayb School in September 2015.
+In January 2014, collaborating with the University of Cambridge and University College London Institute of Education, Ayb Educational Foundation started a national educational initiative, the National Program for Educational Excellence (NPEE).
+Its main instrument, the Araratian Baccalaureate (AB), a globally competitive academic program developed by Ayb, was introduced at Ayb School in September 2015.
 In May 2016, Ayb School students took first-ever Araratian Baccalaureate exams, which are accredited by the Cambridge International Examinations (CIE) as being equivalent to Cambridge A Levels.

 In October 2015, two fablabs (fabrication laboratories designed by MIT) were opened adjunct to the Ayb School in Yerevan and the Dilijan Central School.

-In 2017, the Ayb Educational Foundation created Khan Academy Armenia, an online education platform for Armenian learners.
+In 2017, the Ayb Educational Foundation created Khan Academy Armenia, an online education platform.